-- 113. Plaintiffs reallege and incorporate by reference all of the allegations set forth in paragraphs 1 through 112 above. - Annotated provides: "It shall be unlawful for any person to use any unfair method of competition or any unfair or deceptive act or practice in the conduct of any trade or commerce within this state.
+113. Plaintiffs reallege the allegations set forth in paragraphs 1 through 112 above.

+- Annotated provides: "It shall be unlawful for any person to use any unfair method of competition or any unfair or deceptive act or practice in the conduct of any trade or commerce within this state.
 Such unfair method of competition or unfair or deceptive act or practice shall include, but is not limited to . . . [r]epresenting that goods or services have sponsorship, approval, characteristics, ingredients, uses, benefits, or quantities that they do not have . . . ; [and] [a]dvertising goods or services with intent not to supply reasonably expectable public demand, unless the advertisement discloses a limitation of quantity" - 115.
-By virtue of the foregoing, InterCoast violated Chapter 358-A of the New Hampshire Revised Statutes Annotated by engaging in deceptive acts and practices, including misrepresenting the availability and nature of the services offered in its LPN Program and the program's accreditation status, so as to cause pecuniary loss and other damages to Plaintiff Valley.
+By virtue of the foregoing, InterCoast violated Chapter 358-A of the New Hampshire Revised Statutes Annotated by engaging in deceptive acts and practices, including misrepresenting the availability and nature of the services offered in and the accreditation status of its LPN Program, so as to cause pecuniary loss and other damages to Plaintiff Valley.